 - All travelers are registered with STEP, the U.S. State Department’s “Smart Traveler Enrollment Program.”
 By providing the U.S. State Department with the names, passport information and travel dates for each participant, we can count on the U.S. State Department’s assistance with any emergency situations and we receive routine updates about the destination.
 In this way we are aware of any impending situations that may affect Xperitas travel groups and can act quickly should any event warrant an early return to the U.S.

-- All travelers are covered by Xperitas’ insurance which includes evacuation for groups who “are at risk of grave physical harm or death” due to a natural disaster or political instability while traveling abroad; please see item 28 in the Insurance FAQ document for more details.
+- All travelers are covered by Xperitas’ insurance which includes evacuation for groups who “are at risk of grave physical harm or death” due to a natural disaster or political instability while traveling abroad; please see item 28 in the Insurance FAQ document for more details, or visit our Traveler Insurance page.

 In the event of an emergency situation before or during an Xperitas program, we follow this procedure: